brandur/sorg/content/articles/job-drain.md

 been inserted into `staged_jobs` by an uncommitted transaction), so jobs are never worked too early.

-!fig src="/assets/images/job-drain/transaction-isolation.svg" caption="Jobs are invisible to the enqueuer until their transaction is committed."
+{{Figure "Jobs are invisible to the enqueuer until their transaction is committed."
+(NewImgSrcAndAlt "/assets/images/job-drain/transaction-isolation.svg" "Jobs are invisible to the enqueuer until their transaction is committed.")}}

 It's similarly protected against rollbacks.
 If a job is inserted within a transaction that's subsequently